joedski/musings/Vue General/Journal 2019-06-17 - Vuex Getters Returning Functions.md

 Journal 2019-06-17 - Vuex Getters Returning Functions
 =======

+> Update 2019-12-02: It's really pretty simple, and the initial example is not really all that great.

 - Suppose a Vuex Getter returns a Function.
     - This Function will find a datum within a collection within the Actual State.
     - As expected, at minimum, this Function must close over a reference to Actual State, not Derived State.